breynisson/SimpleCalculator/README.md

 In this solution, the two numbers are not limited to being between 0 and 9, but rather can be an arbitrary integer or a float value.
-If we were to enforce the 0-9 requirement, we would have to put in guard clauses on the allowed values, along with messages to the user if the values are not allowed.
+If we were to enforce the 0-9 requirement, we would have to put in guard clauses on the allowed values, along with messages to the user if the values are out of range.

 ### How?
-As there were no hard requirement on how this Calculator should work, one of decisions to be made was what kind of User Interface we wanted on the calculator.
-Do we want a simple command-line tool, a stand-alone executable with some-kind of graphical user interface, or a web-app?
+As there was no hard requirement on how this Calculator should work, one of decisions to be made was what kind of User Interface we wanted on the calculator.
+A simple command-line tool, a stand-alone executable with some-kind of graphical user interface, or a web-app?

 We choose the web-based approach.
 There is good tooling for deploying web-based apps, so it seemed like a good